GMOD/jbrowse/plugins/NeatHTMLFeatures/README.md

 		 "location" : "./plugins/NeatHTMLFeatures",
 		 "name" : "NeatHTMLFeatures"
 	  }
     ],

 #Config Options:
+Introns remain ON for all feature tracks.
-Gradient Features are on for all HTML feature tracks by default.
+Gradient Features are ON by default, but can be disabled.

 They can be turned off globally in the config file by setting gradientFeatures = 0 in the plugin definition, for example: